charlesm93/charlesm93.github.io/_pages/bio.md

 My undergraduate thesis was on close-in giant planets and their effect on the magnetic activity of their host star.
-I also did related work on estimating the rotation period and age of stars observed in the Kepler field.
+I also did related work on estimating the rotation period and age of stars in the Kepler field.

-By the time I was a senior, I wanted to learn more about statistics and try out working in a more applied field.
+By the time I was a senior, I wanted to learn more about statistics and work in a more applied field.
 I joined [Metrum Research Group](https://metrumrg.com/), a biomedical lab that specializes in modeling and simulation.
 There, I completed a one-year pharmacometrics bootcamp in Hartford, CT, and continued as a visiting scientist for another year, in Boston, MA.
-I worked closely with [Bill Gillespie](https://metrumrg.com/team_member/william-r-gillespie-ph-d/) on the mathematical modeling of biomedical processes, with an emphasis on Bayesian statistics and the computational implementations thereof.
+I worked closely with [Bill Gillespie](https://metrumrg.com/team_member/william-r-gillespie-ph-d/) on the mathematical modeling of biomedical processes, with an emphasis on Bayesian statistics and its computational implementations.

 I then faced the difficult choice of returning to Physics for graduate school, diving deeper into Statistics, or even joining a Quantitative Biomedicine program.